 4. Do not resist an evildoer.
 But if anyone strikes you on the right cheek, turn the other also; and if anyone wants to sue you and take your coat, give your cloak as well; and if anyone forces you to go one mile, go also the second mile.
 Give to everyone who begs from you, and do not refuse anyone who wants to borrow from you.
 Love your enemies and pray for those who persecute you, so that you may be children of your Father in heaven; for he makes his sun rise on the evil and on the good, and sends rain on the righteous and on the unrighteous.
 Be perfect, therefore, as your heavenly Father is perfect.

 6. Be all things to all people, adopt the customs of those around you.
 Walk and preach in freedom and humility so as to become like others for their sake.
 The salvation of the gospel is not found in liturgical tradition, theological frameworks, social customs, or codes of conduct.
-The salvation of the gospel is an internal peace which liberates the soul from the curse we all share and brings healing to the world.
+The salvation of the gospel is to see, with eyes wide open, the Truth which liberates the soul from the curse we all share and brings healing to the world.
 So, if you can become like a Muslim to preach this gospel, then do so.
 If you can become like a pagan to preach this gospel, then do so.
 If you can become like an atheist to preach this gospel, then do so.
 This is the freedom of Christ – even though you belong only to God, you make yourself a slave to everyone for the sake of the gospel – that you may share in its blessings.